Profile Series: Vangelis Findanis

 Is the Caspian Sea the next Aral lake?

-A streams of thoughts contribution by Hayat Nasirova
+A Streams of Thought contribution by Hayat Nasirova

 The Caspian Sea (CS) is the largest lake on Earth.
 It is located at the intersection of Europe and Asia.
 It is called “sea” because it has an ocean-type earth layer at the bottom as being a remnant of the Tethys Ocean and has the dimensions of a sea.
 The water level is variable, currently it is approximately -28 meters below the ocean level.